rdowdy/disney-streaming-takehome/README.md

 * The classes in this project currently know how to instantiate dependencies such as `CollectionService`.
 It is best practice to follow inversion of control.
 A dependency injection framework would achieve this.

+### Set up a proper backend
+* The app is currently served up by `webpack-dev-server` which is not a sustainable or safe option for serving the app in production.